 More than half the land is used for agriculture.
 Agriculture specializes in milk and meat production.
-Most of the country has mixed crop and livestock farming, with a historic emphasis on flax growing.
-Potatoes, sugar beets, barley, wheat, rye, and corn (maize) are other important field crops; a large percentage of the grains are used for animal feed.
+Most of the country is involved in mixed crop growing with a historic emphasis on flax and livestock farming.
+Potatoes, sugar beets, barley, wheat, rye, and corn (maize) are other important field crops; a large percentage of the grain is used for animal feed.
 Cattle, poultry, and pigs are the main livestock.

-Belarus is generally poorly endowed with mineral resources.
+Belarus is not rich in mineral resources.
 Mining and manufacturing remain major components of the Belarusian economy.
 A large facility for producing potash fertilizers is located at Salihorsk.
 Heavy-duty vehicles, particularly trucks and tractors, are manufactured in Minsk, Zhodzina, and Mahilyow.
-Other branches include machine building, radio-electronics, chemical, light and food industries.
+Other important branches of industry include machine building, radio-electronics, chemical, light and food industries.